calumrussell/rotala/README.md

         .init(&initial_cash);

     sim.run();

 ```
 Alator comes with a `StaticWeightStrategy` and clients will typically need to implement the `Strategy` trait to build a new strategy.
 The `Broker` component should be reusable for most cases but may lack the features for some use-cases, the three biggest being: leverage, multiple-currency support, and shorting.
 Because of the current uses of the library, the main priority in the near future is to add support for multiple-currencies.

-# How do you get data into Alator for backtesting?

-Alator is flexible about the underlying representation of data: at the bottom is just an implementation of a broker that operates on types that implement the `Quotable` and `Dividendable` traits.
-So all you need to provide the broker is a structure that implements the traits.You can use ticks, you can use candlesticks, there is no dependency on underlying structure within the default broker implementation (but it is often the case that the strategy you implement will have a dependency on the data structure used i.e. a moving average system contains some assumptions about data frequency).
+## Data

+Alator is extremely flexible about the underlying representation of data requiring, in the case of prices, only something that implements `Quotable` which can be used with `PriceSource`.
+Users can create their own data types but, in most cases, the library implementation `PriceSource` can be used.
+Corporate events are structured in a similar way but, currently, dividends are the only corporate event supported.

 In the tests folder, we have provided an implementation of a simple moving average crossover strategy that pulls data directly from Binance.
 To see the system running: fail the test with an assert and pass `RUST_LOG=info` to the command.

+## Cross-language support

+Alator backtests can be run from Python and price data transferred into Rust without copying (this hasn't been fully tested but seems to be the case).
+JS/WASM support will be added and, hopefully, strategies can be written in Python.
+Multi-threading is not supported within these contexts.

 # Missing features that you may expect

 * Leverage
 * Multi-currency
 * Shorting
-* Performance benchmarks
-* Concurrency

 # Development priorities

-* Improving performance
-* Making the code simpler, particularly around the code that ensures tests cannot run with lookahead bias
-* Improving test coverage
+* Improving performance/test coverage/documentation
-* Adding integrations with other languages, currently missing JS and a Python implementation of a trading strategy that runs in Rust.
+* Adding integration with other languages, currently missing JS/WASM and implementation of a trading strategy in Python that can run in Rust.
-* Documentation, publishing to crates.io
+* Making the code simpler, when type underlying `PriceSource` was made generic that added a lot of weight to component definitions.

 # Change Log